Day - 1

-Location: Copan - Rise and shine for a long day of travel, leaving at around 4 am to beat the rush-hour traffic around Guatemala City.
-All up you'll be spending eight hours driving to Copan by private vehicle, and while the scenery is breathtaking in sections, it's a good idea to pack a book or have some snacks ready to make the journey more comfortable.
+Location: Copan - Rise and shine for a day of travel, leaving at around 4 am to beat the rush-hour traffic around Antigua.
+All up you'll be spending around 8 hours driving to Copan by private vehicle, and while the scenery is breathtaking in sections, it's a good idea to pack a book or have some snacks ready to make the journey more comfortable.
 During the drive, your group leader will run an informal Spanish lesson, providing you some useful phrases to break the ice with the locals.
 Head into Honduras through the wild countryside of eastern Guatemala, arriving in the charming town of Copan in the early afternoon.
 While most people use Copan as a base to explore the nearby ruins, there are plenty of other points of interest, both along the cobblestone streets and set into the lush surrounds.
-Maybe get started in the Central Plaza and follow your nose to cafe.
-Or perhaps head to the nearby hot springs on an optional tour.
-Less than USD 50 gets you hours of soak time in mud baths, steaming natural baths and refreshing pools plus dinner, all among winding jungle paths.
+Maybe get started in the Central Plaza and follow your nose to a cafe, or perhaps head to the nearby natural hot springs.
+This optional tour gives you hours of soak time in mud, steaming natural baths and refreshing pools in the lush jungle, with an included dinner.

 Day - 19

-Location: Suchitoto - This morning is free for you to continue explore Copan and its surrounds.
-Perhaps make an optional visit to the World Heritage-listed ruins of Copan, the remnants of the southernmost of the great Maya sites for which Central America is famous.
-Unique because of the numerous elaborate stelae – carved columns – still intact on site, there are also temples, excavated vaults and walls inscribed with ancient faces.
-A stroll through this old-world capital is bound to leave you pondering the adbrupt collapse of such a creative civilisation.
-Alternatively, nature lovers may wish to travel two kilometres out of town to the Macaw Mountain Bird Park and Nature Reserve.
+Location: Suchitoto - This morning, take a visit with your group to the World Heritage-listed ruins of Copan, the remnants of the southernmost of the great Maya sites for which Central America is famous.
+It's unique because of the numerous elaborate stelae – carved columns – still intact on site, and there are also temples, excavated vaults and walls inscribed with ancient faces.
+Otherwise, nature lovers may wish to travel two kilometres out of town to the Macaw Mountain Bird Park and Nature Reserve.
 Dedicated to the conservation of the Central American macaw, the reserve also houses toucans, motmots, parrots, kingfishers and orioles.
-At approximately 1 pm, wave goodbye to Copan and head across the border to El Salvador by private vehicle.
-There's another substantial amount of time spent on the road this afternoon, so have that book (or your most sparkling conversation) handy to pass the time.
-All up the drive should take about seven hours, depending on conditions, and you are expected to reach the colonial town of Suchitoto in the evening, just in time for a late dinner.
+Wave goodbye to Copan early in the afternoon and head across the border to El Salvador by private vehicle.
+There's another substantial amount of time spent on the road this afternoon (approximately 7 hours).
+Depending on traffic and conditions, you are expected to reach the colonial town of Suchitoto in the evening, just in time for a late dinner.

 Day - 20

-Location: Suchitoto - Begin the day with a guided orientation walk of Suchitoto, widely considered the cultural capital of El Salvador.
+Location: Suchitoto - Begin the day with a guided orientation walk of Suchitoto – widely considered the cultural capital of El Salvador.
 Stroll past gorgeous colonial facades and get your bearings.
 Birders will want to crane their necks – Suchitoto lies on a bird migration path.
-The rest of the day is all yours to get among the optional activities on offer.
+The rest of the day is all yours to relax or join the optional activities on offer.
 Suchitoto overlooks the Embalse Cerron Grande.
 Also known as Lago Suchitlan, this freshwater lake is a haven for the aforementioned migrating birds, particularly falcons and hawks.
 Maybe hustle a crew of four or more together and take a boat trip to Bird Island, or perhaps grab a historically-minded quartet for a guided walk through Cinquera Forest, where guerrilla fighters used the forest as cover during the civil war.

 Day - 21

 Location: San Miguel / El Cuco - This morning, get your chef’s hat on with a pupusa making session in a private home.
 These thick cornmeal flatbreads are a classic Salvadorian recipe from the Pipil culture, and are stuffed with some delicious ingredients, like cheese or chicharron (fried pork).
 Later on, head to coastal El Cuco (approximately 5 hours).
-There are some great dark-sand beaches close to town, including the beautiful Playa El Esteron and Playa Las Flores, one of the best surf spots in the country.
-Maybe head to a beach for a few beers under shaggy palms and relax while you wait for the sunset.
-As night falls, perhaps enjoy a seafood dinner along the water – the local crab are some of the best in the country.
+There are some great dark-sand beaches close to town, including the beautiful Playa El Esteron and Playa Las Flores – one of the best surf spots in the country.
+Maybe head to a beach for a swim or relax under the palms with a beer while you wait for sunset.
+As night falls, you could enjoy a seafood dinner along the water – the local crab are some of the tastiest in the country.

 Day - 22